emaincourt/dot/README.md

 ## Sync accross multiple devices

 `dotfiles` help a lot when it comes to synchronizing information accross multiple devices.
-A lot of people work with multiple machines ans to their best to keep things synced.
+A lot of people work with multiple machines and do their best to keep things synced.

-`dot` also aims to address this kind of concerns.
-Indeed, `dot` exposes a `sync` interface which allows you to:
+`dot` aims to address this kind of concerns by exposing a sync interface that allows you to:
 * attach remote state stores
 * sync your configuration accross all your devices, encrypted